hundeo:

 The right food

-Unfortunately, some Toller Autoimmune diseases, which are probably genetic.
-Some of these diseases require a special food diet.
-This can mean that the Toller's diet becomes costly and regular examinations at the veterinarian are due.
-Even before you adopt a Nova Scotia Duck Tolling Retriever, you should be aware of this.
+Unfortunately, there are dogs of this breed that suffer from autoimmune diseases that are probably genetic.
+Some of these diseases require a special diet.
+This can mean that your dog's diet becomes expensive and regular check-ups with the vet are necessary.
+You should be aware of this before adopting a Nova Scotia Duck Tolling Retriever.

-eyes and ears should be regularly checked and cleaned.
+Eyes and ears should be checked and cleaned regularly.

-The Hair between the pads and claws should be shortened regularly.
+The hair between the pads and claws should be trimmed regularly.

 Suitable accessories